-The Whitecaps are serious about bringing exceptional baseball and fun to the West Michigan community.
-Not only are they a top 10 MILB team in the nation, they also give back to the community in numerous ways through the work of the Whitecaps Community Foundation.
+The Whitecaps are serious about bringing exceptional baseball and affordable family fun to the West Michigan community.
+Not only are they a top 10 MILB team, but they also give back to the community in numerous ways through the work of the Whitecaps Community Foundation.

 Attending a Whitecaps game with kids is much more than just sitting and watching the team play, although that is fun, too!
 There are tons of fun things for kids to do at a Whitecaps game, so read on for helpful tips to ensure your family has an amazing time at the ballgame.

 Tip #1 – Find The Perfect Tickets For Your Family

 The Whitecaps schedule is packed all summer long, so it’s easy to find a game that will work with your family’s schedule.
 “Superfans” can download their calendar to keep handy.

 Afternoon games start at various times – 11AM, 1PM and even 3PM.
 Evening games can be a bit challenging if your kids have an early bedtime, but if that’s the case for you, I’d suggest getting the cheap lawn seats ($7/each) and going to the game when the gates open up (gates open 1 hour before each game).
 That way you can maximize your time there and not feel bad if you can’t make it through the final innings.